Parallel Order-Based Core Maintenance in Dynamic Graphs: Related Work

-In~\cite{sariyuce2013streaming,li2013efficient}, an algorithm that is similar to the \alg{Traversal} algorithm is given, but this solution has quadratic time complexity.
-In~\cite{wen2016efficient}, a semi-external algorithm for core maintenance is proposed in order to reduce the I/O cost, but this method is not optimized for CPU time.
-In~\cite{sun2020fully}, Sun et al. design algorithms to maintain approximate cores in dynamic \emph{hypergraphs} in which a \emph{hyperedge} may contain one or more participating vertices compared with exactly two in graphs.
+In~\cite{sariyuce2013streaming,li2013efficient}, an algorithm similar to the \alg{Traversal} algorithm is given, but with a quadratic time complexity.
+In~\cite{wen2016efficient}, a semi-external algorithm for core maintenance is proposed to reduce the I/O cost, but this method takes more CPU time than the \alg{Traversal} algorithm.
+In~\cite{sun2020fully}, Sun et al.~design algorithms to maintain approximate cores in dynamic \emph{hypergraphs} in which a \emph{hyperedge} may contain one or more participating vertices compared with exactly two in graphs.
 In~\cite{gabert2021shared}, Gabert et al. propose parallel core maintenance algorithms for maintaining cores over {hypergraphs}.
-There exists some research based on core maintenance.
+There exists some research based on the above core maintenance.
 In~\cite{yu2021querying}, the authors study computing all $k$-cores in the graph snapshot over the time window.
 In~\cite{lin2021hierarchical}, the authors explore the hierarchy core maintenance.
-In~\cite{weng2021efficient}, the distributed approaches to core maintenance are explored.
-In~\cite{liu2021parallel2}, the parallel approximate $k$-core decomposition and maintenance approach is proposed, where bounded approximate core numbers for vertices can be maintained with high probability.
+In~\cite{weng2021efficient}, distributed core maintenance is explored.
+In~\cite{liu2021parallel2}, a parallel approximate $k$-core decomposition and maintenance approach is proposed, where bounded approximate core numbers for vertices can be maintained with high probability.